Healthy living

 Quality care checklists are a form with a series of health questions and answers but unlike many forms, checklists are not submitted back to the practice when you complete them.
 They are for your own use to help you develop a better understanding of some of the benefits of tackling lifestyle risk factors and what local support is available to help you.

-The vision of wellbeing and disease prevention held by many medical leaders is covered in the Live Longer Better campaign which includes reference to the successful blue zones across the world.
+A vision of wellbeing and disease prevention held by many medical leaders is covered under

-The is an overview of Wellbeing and Disease Prevention.
-This includes a link to population health management which is an important trend in health thinking.
+An overview of wellbeing and disease prevention includes a link to population health management which is an important trend in health thinking, see under